TimSoethout/TimSoethout.github.io/_posts/2020-08-03-Path-Sensitive-Atomic-Commit.md

 ## Background: Distributed Transactions

-Transactions are a mechanism to limit the complexities inherent to concurrent and distributed systems, such as dealing with hardware failure, application crashes, network interruptions, multiple clients writing to same resource, reading of partial updates and data and race conditions.
+Transactions are a mechanism to limit the complexities inherent to concurrent and distributed systems, such as dealing with hardware failure, application crashes, network interruptions, multiple clients writing to same resource, reading of partial updates, and data and race conditions.
 ACID transactions are the standard in databases.
 [ACID](https://en.wikipedia.org/wiki/ACID) stands for Atomic, Consistent, Isolated and Durable.

 _Atomic Commit & Two-Phase Commit (2PC):_
 [2PC](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) is a well-studied atomic commitment protocol.
-Atomic Commit requires that multiple resources agree on a action: all should do it or non should do it.
+Atomic Commit requires that multiple resources agree on an action: all should do it or non should do it.
 This also hold in case of failure of one of the resources.
 Resources in this case can be distributed over multiple server nodes, or can even be different applications (see [XA](https://en.wikipedia.org/wiki/X/Open_XA)).

 2PC works with a transaction manager and multiple transaction resources.